vyos/vyos-documentation/docs/contributing/development.rst

 The code is split into modules.
 VyOS is composed of multiple individual packages, some of them are periodically synced with upstream, so keeping the whole source under a single repository would be very inconvenient and slow.
-There is now an ongoing effort to consolidate all VyOS-specific packages into vyos-1x package, but the basic structure is going to stay the same, just with fewer submodules.
+There is now an ongoing effort to consolidate all VyOS-specific framework/config packages into vyos-1x package, but the basic structure is going to stay the same, just with fewer packages.

 The repository that contains the ISO build script is `vyos-build`_.
 The README will guide you to use the this top level repository.